spaceycatto/spaceycatto/README.md

 - 👋 Hi, I’m @spaceycatto
-- 👀 I’m interested in nothing
+- 👀 I’m interested in
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning Engineering with specialisation in Software Testing
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on testing related projects
-- 📫 How to reach me dont
+- 📫 How to reach me
-- 😄 Pronouns: no
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: No
+- ⚡ Fun fact: Venus' density is less than water!!!!!

 <!---
 spaceycatto/spaceycatto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.